Anti-Plagiarism Strategies for Research Papers

 Induction Studies), or it can reference a real source (book,

-supposedly been used.
+student's paper.
 You can discover

 by randomly checking citations.
 If you require several Web or